CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

 ### The flood_responses table

-The "flood_responses" table has an almost similar layout as the capacity table, but with a "pattern" and a "type" column instead of an IP address and a domain.
+The "flood_responses" table has a similar layout to the capacity table, but with a "pattern" and a "type" column instead of an IP address and a domain.
 For each failed delivery, the answer message from the remote server is checked agains the patterns in this table.
 If there is a match, MailerQ will start